AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/sandbox-programs.md

    Or,

-   Click **Hibernate** from the Environments listing, as shown in the figure below:
+   Click the **Environments** link in top left to view the environments listing and then click **Hibernate**, as shown in the figure below:

    ![](assets/hibernate-1b.png)